pegi3s/dockerfiles/spades/3.11.1/README.md

 Note that `/your/data/dir` should point to the directory that contains the input files you have downloaded.
 The output files will be created in the `/data/output` directory.
 You can also speed up the execution by adding `-t 4` to tell `SPAdes` to use 4 threads.

-*Note*: the analysis of this files may take a while.
+*Note*: the analysis of these files may take a while.
 For instance, it took 100 minutes to complete using 4 threads on a Ubuntu 14.04.3 LTS with an Intel(R) Core(TM) i5 @ 2.20GHz processor, 16GB of RAM and SSD disk.

 # Using the SPAdes image in Windows